School of Social and Political Science

 Research interests

 My work draws on theoretical frameworks from international development, organizational management, and international relations, aiming to enrich academic discourse on corporate strategies and social outcomes.
-This research is vital in light of the growing economic ties between the Netherlands and South Africa, with implications for broader global development and corporate social responsibility.

 Background

-I am a PhD candidate in International Development at the University of Edinburgh, conducting interdisciplinary research on the role of multinational corporations (MNCs) in the context of South Africa.
-Prior to this, I completed my master's degree at the School of Political Science and International Studies (SPAIS) at the University of Bristol, specializing in international relations.
+Prior to this, I completed my master's degree at the School of Political Science and International Studies (SPAIS) at the University of Bristol, specialising in international relations.
 My thesis focused on BRICS relationships, examining what binds these countries together in their shared development and security objectives.

 In addition, I hold a second master's degree from the School of Political Science at Leiden University, The Hague, where I studied national security and intelligence.
 My final project explored the influence of mid-sized actors, such as some BRICS nations, on the security landscape of the Netherlands, and their objectives in contributing to insecurity.
-I earned my undergraduate degree from De Montfort University in Leicester, where my dissertation analyzed the Lava Jato operation in Brazil, focusing on corruption, state capture, and their impact on the Brazilian economy under the PT party.
+I earned my undergraduate degree from De Montfort University in Leicester, where my dissertation analysed the Lava Jato operation in Brazil, focusing on corruption, state capture, and their impact on the Brazilian economy under the PT party.